Analysis | What You Need to Know as the Brexit Deadline Nears

 Follow @Brexit, sign up to our Brexit Bulletin, and tell us your Brexit story.

 Just as the Brexit saga was about to come to an end, it got more dramatic and a lot more confusing.
 An already uncertain process was thrown into disarray as the U.K. Parliament twice rejected the divorce deal that Prime Minister Theresa May negotiated with the European Union.
+Members of Parliament are trying to find an alternative way forward.
 The original exit day deadline of March 29 has been extended until April 12, postponing the risk of a disruptive no-deal exit that has businesses scrambling to prepare.

 1. Where’s this drama going?

 After her plan was routed in Parliament on Jan.
 15, May vowed to renegotiate the deal.
 The EU offered some assurances but didn’t go far enough for critics at home, and the deal was defeated again.
 Facing an impending cliff-edge Brexit, the EU gave May a two-week lifeline.
-She aims to come back for a third vote, and will probably present Parliament with the choice of her deal or a delay so long that it could kill Brexit altogether.
-If she fails, she has until April 12 to decide whether to leave the EU without an agreement or request a much longer extension.
-Meanwhile, Parliament will hold a series of non-binding votes to determine what other options are possible, including alternative approaches to Brexit or stopping it in its tracks.
+May is still aiming to come back for a third vote and there are signs that some Brexit hardliners may be warming to her deal.
+That’s happening mainly because Parliament is now threatening to force the government into maintaining closer ties, in a so-called soft Brexit, and exit day looks likely to be extended for even longer.

 2. How would an extension work?

-If May’s proposed Brexit deal is approved by Parliament next week the EU will give Britain a two-month technical extension to complete the formalities.
-If her deal doesn’t go through, the scenario gets more complicated.
-The importance of April 12 is that it’s the cut-off date for the U.K. to decide whether it will take part in elections for the European Parliament, scheduled for May 23 to 26.
-Participating in that election would effectively extend Britain’s involvement in the EU -- not a good look three years after the Brexit referendum.
-But if May decides against having the U.K. included in the election, it’s tantamount to opting for a no-deal Brexit.
+If Parliament approves May’s proposed Brexit deal by March 29 the EU will give Britain a two-month technical extension to complete the formalities.
+If her deal fails, the scenario gets more complicated.
+April 12, the new deadline for leaving, is the cut-off date for the U.K. to decide whether to participate in elections for the European Parliament, scheduled for May 23 to 26.
+The EU has told the U.K. that its EU membership can’t extend beyond May 23 unless it takes part in the poll.
+May says holding EU elections three years after voting to leave the bloc would send a terrible signal.
+But if she decides against participating, it would be tantamount to opting for a no-deal Brexit.

 3. What’s a no-deal Brexit?

-There’s still a chance that Britain could crash out of the bloc on April 12 with no agreement or grace period.
+There’s still a chance Britain could crash out of the bloc on April 12 with no agreement or grace period.
 That would leave it with no legal arrangements to smooth trade and other transactions with its neighbors, snarling cross-border commerce.
 Bottlenecks could bring shortages of everything from food to drugs to manufacturing components.
 Both sides are preparing for the worst, for example taking steps to prevent a financial-markets meltdown.
 But while the measures can mitigate some of the more catastrophic outcomes -- such as flights being grounded -- they won’t address the obstacles to trade that would suddenly emerge.
+A no-deal could be postponed until later in April or May, but probably no later.

 Read more: Brexit Risks Still Looming That Could Disrupt European Finance